UBC-MDS/RSyntext/README.md

 | gibberish_remove |  boolean | True  |
 | split_by | char | *space*  |

-### Function 3: TextQuality
+### Function 3: `TextQuality`

-`extQuality` function of class `RySyntext` takes in `string` as an input and produces `DataFrame` as an output a qualitative summary of the input.
+`extQuality` function of class `PySyntext` takes in `string` as an input and produces `DataFrame` as an output a qualitative summary of the input.
 The qualitative summary would include the following:

 - Spelling Mistakes: Words spelt wrong/Total words
 - Overall Sentiment: "Positive" or "Negative"